awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-abort-upload.md

 ## Description<a name="api-multipart-abort-upload-description"></a>

-This multipart upload operation aborts a multipart upload identified by the upload ID\.
+This multipart upload operation stops a multipart upload identified by the upload ID\.

 After the Abort Multipart Upload request succeeds, you cannot use the upload ID to upload any more parts or perform any other operations\.
-Aborting a completed multipart upload fails\.
-However, aborting an already\-aborted upload will succeed, for a short time\.
+Stopping a completed multipart upload fails\.
+However, stopping an already\-stopped upload will succeed, for a short time\.

 This operation is idempotent\.